 Saiyan #1: “The battle ability of all four of them together is 1,507.”

 Saiyan #1: “We can kill some time.
 Let’s just run wild for a little bit.”

 Tenshinhan, Kuririn, Yamcha, and Chiaotzu (combined): less than 1,507

 In the manga, Nappa reads off these three battle powers for Piccolo, Gohan, and Kuririn, but he doesn’t specify which number goes with which person.
-The anime is much clearer on this point.
+The TV series is much clearer on this point.

 Dragon Ball Z Episode 022

 Nappa: “Fine.
 I’ll check out their power.
 981… 1,220… 1,083… Fools!
 Do you plan on opposing us with that level of battle power?!”